Bring It On: Where Are They Now?

 THEN: Biana Kajlich played Carver, a Toros cheerleader who gets injured and replaced by Missy after her fall.
 Carver pops back up later in the movie, when she is seen cheering the Toros on in the stands at nationals.

 NOW: Kajlich had small film spots, but mostly appeared on TV.
 She was a recurring character in season 6 of Dawson’s Creek from 2002 to 2003 and appeared in UPN's Rock Me Baby the following year.
-Her most successful TV role was in Rules of Engagement, in which she played Jennifer Rhodes for six years.
-She currently stars in the NBC comedy Undateable, which kicked off its third season in October.
+She starred on CBS' Rules of Engagement for six years, which she followed with a main role on the NBC comedy Undateable, which ran from 2014–2016.

 Clare Kramer (Courtney)